Spreading Light

 By spreading power throughout the civilization, each group is forced to use peaceful persuasion—and only peaceful persuasion—to build coalitions of the people, by the people, and for the people.

-By spreading power throughout the civilization, each group is forced establish peace without limit.
+By spreading power throughout the civilization, the cooperation each group is needed to help establish peace without limit.

 How?